 Hijano explained that the American College of Obstetrics and Gynecology has been a mainstay of information regarding the vaccine and concerns of infertility.
 Virtually all research outcomes have discredited infertility concerns.

-Hijano explained that there are currently two specific myths related to COVID-19 vaccines and fertility.
+Hijano explained that there are currently three specific myths related to COVID-19 vaccines and fertility.
 The first one claims that the vaccines cause infertility by generating antibodies that not only target the coronavirus spike protein, as designed, but also inadvertently react with a protein in the placenta called syncytin-1.
 The myth claims that the viral protein and human protein are so similar in structure that the protective antibodies against the coronavirus will also prevent the placenta from developing properly, causing infertility.

 “This is false,” he explained.
 “Researchers from Yale compared the coronavirus’s spike protein to placental syncytin-1 and found no notable similarity between them.”